NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             SuspendTime = 3600 sec

-            .. rubric:: What logs are needed for the support to research slurm or node not terminated
-               issues?[\ `edit </index.php?title=FAQ&action=edit&section=56>`__\ ]
+- What logs are needed for the support to research slurm or node not terminated issues?[\ `edit </index.php?title=FAQ&action=edit&section=56>`__\ ]
                :name: what-logs-are-needed-for-the-support-to-research-slurm-or-node-not-terminated-issuesedit